openhab/openhabian/docs/openhabian.md

 -   Configure Raspberry Pi specific functions
     -   Prepare the serial port for the use with extension boards like RaZberry, Enocean Pi, ...
     -   Use zram to mitigate SD wear due to excessive writes
+    -   mirror the SD card
     -   Move the system partition to an external USB stick or drive

-... and much more

 ## On openHAB 4, 3 and 2
-openHABian will install **openHAB 4** and Java 17 by default. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer maintained.
+openHABian will install **openHAB 4** and Java 17 by default.
-If you need openHAB 2 support please use the `legacy` branch of openHABian.
-You can switch branches using menu option 01 in `openhabian-config` but ATTENTION you cannot up- or downgrade this way and you cannot arbitrarily change versions.
-There's a high risk you mess up your system if you do.

-### Deploying openHAB 2 or 3
-The openHABian image will install openHAB 4 by default, to have it install openHAB 2 or 3 right from the beginning, set `clonebranch=legacy` or `clonebranch=openHAB3` in `openhabian.conf` before first boot.
+The openHABian image will install openHAB 4 by default, to have it install openHAB 3 right from the beginning, set `clonebranch=openHAB3` or in `openhabian.conf` on the first SD partition before first boot.
+Use `clonebranch=legacy` to get openHAB 2.

-## Upgrading openHAB 2 to current openHAB
-For openHABian users still running openHAB 2.X, `openhabian-config` offers to migrate the openHABian environment and install current openHAB for you. using menu option 42.
-Beware you cannot downgrade again.
+You can switch branches using menu option 01 in `openhabian-config` but ATTENTION you cannot up- or downgrade this way, use the 03 and 4X options.

 ::: warning No downgrades
-Take an openHAB config backup BEFORE you upgrade from openHAB v2 to v3.
-You should also take a system level backup!
+Take an openHAB config backup BEFORE you upgrade from openHAB 3 to 4.
+You should also make a system level copy of your SD card.
 :::

 Menu option 42 can also do the downgrade and change the _environment_ back to match openHAB 2 but ATTENTION it'll only exchange the OS setup and the openHAB packages.